International Yoga Festival, Rishikesh

 “Your hand opens and closes and opens and closes.
 If it were always a fist or always stretched open, you would be paralyzed.
 Your deepest presence is in every small contracting and expanding, the two as beautifully balanced and coordinated as bird wings.”

-Ttose who practice it abroad dream of coming to India and meeting renowned yogacharyas.
-To see the country that birthed and nurtured it and to be among others that share in its beliefs and practice its chosen lifestyle.
-While this doesn’t apply to Indians in general, it definitely does to the several hundreds that gather in the sacred city of Rishikesh each year from more than 30 countries across the globe for this festival.
+While this doesn’t apply to Indians in general.
+It definitely does to the several hundreds that gather in the sacred city of Rishikesh each year.
+People from over 30 countries across the globe for this festival.

 What began as a handful of people in a small hotel has now grown into a community.
 A community that always has room for one more!